-One of the most striking aspects of Santorini’s vine cultivation is the highly unusual traditional technique by which the plants are raised: they are wound into a low-lying circular basket shape, known as kouloura (ring), protecting the vine and grapes from the strong winds and the intense sunlight.
-On my visits to the island during our Cruising to the Cyclades tour, I have learnt a lot from the expert winemakers at Argyros Estate (an award-winning local winery, listed as one of the 100 Top wineries in the World), who made me realize just how unique the island’s winemaking method is, and how the entire process, from the erection of terrace walls of lava, via the laying out of the fields to the planting and pruning of the kouloures, and finally the harvest, is based on an impressive amount of hard and exacting manual labour and relies on constant care.
+One of the most striking aspects of Santorini's vine cultivation is the highly unusual traditional technique by which the plants are raised: they are wound into a low-lying circular basket shape, known as kouloura (ring), protecting the vine and grapes from the strong winds and the intense sunlight.
+On my visits to the island during our Cyclades cruises, I have learnt a lot from the expert winemakers at Argyros Estate (an award-winning local winery, listed as one of the 100 Top wineries in the World), who made me realize just how unique the island's winemaking method is, and how the entire process, from the erection of terrace walls of lava, via the laying out of the fields to the planting and pruning of the kouloures, and finally the harvest, is based on an impressive amount of hard and exacting manual labour and relies on constant care.
 Today Santorini’s wines are all classed as P.D.O.
 (Protected Designation of Origin) or P.G.I (Protected Geographic Indication) in the European labelling scheme, and the island is renowned as a well-organized destination with “Wine Roads”, fine restaurants, and opportunity for tastings at various wineries.

 As a matter of fact, such “Wine Roads” initiatives have recently developed in many regions of Greece.
 One of them is Crete, the country's largest island and a very important area in terms of viticulture.
 One of the features that make Crete's vineyards unique is the fact that in the northern part of the island a range of self-rooted local varieties, having been cultivated there for millennia, are preserved mainly due to the long line of mountains that protect this coast from the hot African winds.
 Several Cretan grape varieties, both red and white, have received P.D.O appellation: Vilana, Kotsifali, Vidiano, Mandilari and Liatiko).

-For other specialities from Santorini, also check out our posts on the island’s famous tomatinia (cherry tomatoes) and on Santorjni Fava, a delicious purée made of the distinctive yellow split peas grown on the island.
+For other specialities from Santorini, also check out our posts on the island's famous tomatinia (cherry tomatoes) and on Santorini Fava, a delicious purée made of the distinctive yellow split peas grown on the island.